 For the true fan, there is a local tour operator that provides a guided visit of the Picasso Museum along with a tour of Picasso's favorite parts of Barcelona.
 Picasso's Barcelona is the center, so this tour is an ideal themed introduction to the city, showing you some of the biggest sites from the point of view of Pablo Picasso.
 It's pretty cheap too!

-There are a few other notable tours that may be worth checking out—you can find them all right here.
+There are a few other notable tours that may be worth checking out.

 Since the Picasso Museum is fairly centrally located, there is a multitude of affordable hotels nearby.
-If you fancy staying in the area, here are some accommodations near the museum.
+If you fancy staying in the area, you can do that too.